MarnieMaddock/ProntoPCR/paper/paper.md

 # Summary

 Quantitative Polymerase Chain Reaction (qPCR) is an essential technique used to amplify and quantify the amount of DNA, gene or transcript in a sample by measuring the quantification cycle (Cq) threshold. qPCR is widely used in molecular biology, genetics, and diagnostics, and involves a standardised and routine analysis process.
 Inherently, this means qPCR analysis is repetitive and time-consuming, especially for large data sets.
-Therefore, an intuitive and versatile software application would be beneficial to automate and fast-track the analysis for a variety of disciplines. \texttt{ProntoPCR} is a software application that serves this purpose, aiming to efficiently and automatically perform routine qPCR calculations, such as averaging the housekeeper genes, calculating ΔCq, ΔΔCq, relative fold-change (2^-ΔCq), and fold-change (2^-ΔΔCq) of the target gene.
+Therefore, an intuitive and versatile software application would be beneficial to automate and fast-track the analysis for a variety of disciplines. \texttt{ProntoPCR} is a software application that serves this purpose, aiming to efficiently and automatically perform routine qPCR calculations, such as averaging the housekeeper genes, calculating ΔCq, ΔΔCq, relative fold-change \( 2^{-\Delta Cq} \), and fold-change \( 2^{-\Delta \Delta Cq} \) of the target gene.
 It also provides the user with options to perform statistics and graphing of the data.

 # Statement of Need